Port of Grimsby: History of the Royal Dock (1852–present)

 A large transit shed 900 by 178 ft was added to the west side of the dock, opened March 1893.
 The shed was authorised 1890 at a cost of £23,500 and contracted to Pearson and Knowles (Warrington).
 A new hydraulic coal hoist and sidings were added to the south-west side of the dock in the last years of the 19th century at a cost of £11,000 – the installation became operational in 1899.

-A Roll-on/roll-off ramp was constructed in the north-east part of the dock c.
+A roll-on/roll-off ramp (a linkspan) was constructed in the north-east part of the dock c.
 1966.
 In the 1970s an access road and bridge was built across the smaller lock, restricting use of the lock.

 In 2013 DONG Energy selected the Royal Dock as an operation and maintenance centre for the Westermost Rough Wind Farm.
 As part of the agreement new pontoons and lock gates were to be installed.
 In 2014 the lock gates at the dock were replaced by contractor Ravestein (Netherlands).
 The conversion away from gates partially supported by buoyancy lifted the opening restrictions to times of high water, allowing 24hr operations.
 The floating pontoon berth was sited in the north-east corner of the dock, at the site of the (1966) roll-on/roll-of ramp.
 The operations and maintenance centre was to be sited adjacent to the berth on the north-east corner of the quayside.

 Parts of the dock's wall, the locks, the dock tower, and several nearby structures are all now listed structures.